NEW ZEALAND

 James Cowan, (Tohunga), "The Wisdom of the Maori," The New Zealand Railways Magazine, 1 Feb 1935.

-In the 1930s the Railways Magazine filled much the same intellectual role as the Listener does today in the 21st century.
+In the 1930s the Railways Magazine filled much the same intellectual role as the NZ Listener does today in the 21st century.